-- A. The Association's money is deposited in a registered bank determined by the Administrative Board and shall notify the College of the same. - B. The cashier shall not keep in the Association treasury more than 100 OMR as imprest cash to be used during emergency. - C. No money shall be withdrawn unless signed jointly on a check by the Chairperson or the Vice Chairperson and the Cashier.
+- A. The Club's money is deposited in a registered bank determined by the Administrative Board and shall notify the College of the same. - B. The cashier shall not keep in the Club treasury more than 100 OMR as imprest cash to be used during an emergency.

+C. No money shall be withdrawn unless signed jointly on a check by the Chairperson or the Vice-Chairperson and the Cashier.